sourcegraph/devx-scratch/2022/support/log.md

 DevX support rotation log.
 To add an entry, just add an H2 header with ISO 8601 format.
 The first line should be a list of everyone involved in the entry.
 For ease of use and handing over issues, **this log should be in reverse chronological order**, with the most recent entry at the top.

+## 2022-04-11

+@jhchabran

+[No healthy agents running](https://sourcegraph.slack.com/archives/C01N83PS4TU/p1649658351891759).
+Agents are failing to start because of missing volume: `buildkite-git...`.
+It seems it cannot find the disk attached to the volume.
+I cannot launch again the pipepline to start fresh because no agents are available.
+I ended up creating an incident, because of the total disruption of the CI, see: [INC-94](https://sourcegraph.slack.com/archives/C03AHJL049M), which mentions with more details how I fixed it. $DURATION=60m

+[Blocked main builds because of mismatch in generated files](https://sourcegraph.slack.com/archives/C02FLQDD3TQ/p1649669568010659).
+Joe thought it was a flake due to the log uploading failures and missed that there was an error in the generated files.
+He's opening a PR. $DURATION=5m

 ## 2022-04-06

 @bobheadxi